See Here, Private Hargrove

-See Here, Private Hargrove (1942) is a book by Marion Hargrove, about his experiences in U.S. Army basic training.
+See Here, Private Hargrove is a 1942 book by Marion Hargrove, about his experiences in U.S. Army basic training.

 Origin

 The author, a North Carolina native, was a correspondent for The Charlotte News prior to World War II.
 After he was drafted in the U.S. Army, he wrote columns for the newspaper as a private at Fort Bragg.
 See Here, Private Hargrove is his collection of those columns, detailing his experiences in basic training with humor and sarcasm.